alphagov/govuk-developer-docs/source/manual/cdn.html.md

 review_in: 6 months
 ---

 GOV.UK uses Fastly as a CDN.
-Citizen users aren't accessing GOV.UK servers directly, they connect via the CDN.
+Public users aren't accessing GOV.UK servers directly, they connect via the CDN.
 This is better because:

 - The CDN "edge nodes" (webservers) are closer to end users.
 Fastly has servers all around the world but our "origin" servers are only in the UK.
 - It reduces load on our origin.
 Fastly uses Varnish to cache responses.